LaurenceHo/quasar-photo-albums/README.md

 optimized images across all devices[2].
 You can follow this [documentation](https://imagekit.io/blog/image-optimization-resize-aws-s3-imagekit/) to create an account in the ImageKit.
 You will have 20GB bandwidth per month as a free user.
 Once you have your own ImageKit URL, replace this property `IMAGEKIT_URL` with your real information in`.env.example` and modify file name to `.env`.
-And use the same URL in the `lambda` folder.
+And use the same URL in the `server` folder.

 #### Important